ilya7am/rsschool-cv/cv.md

 ## **Work experience and courses** ##

-No working experience yet but is willing to.
+No working experience yet but am willing to.
 Keep learning from the following courses:

 * A Complete Guide for Modern Web Development (HTML, CSS, JS)